 An association is established through the adoption of Statutes by its founders (minimum of 2 persons).
-As a legal entity, the association is formed only upon notification in writing of the establishment of an association sent to the association authorities (provincial police directorate, district administration authorities) and its non-prohibition (duration 4-6 weeks) by the latter.
+As a legal entity, the association is formed only upon notification in writing of the establishment of an association sent to the association authorities (provincial police directorate, district administration authorities) and its non-prohibition within four weeks.

 To found an association in Austria, you must be at least 14 years of age.

 Procedure / Foundation

 - Establishment of an association: the founders agree on the Statutes

 - The founders or the legal representatives of the association, if they have already been appointed, send notice of its establishment to the responsible association authority by sending it a copy of the Statutes.

 - If the documentation is incomplete or faulty (e.g. risk of being confused with another association), the authority will request that the missing or corrected documents be subsequently filed.
 The authority checks the Statutes as to their legal conformity.
 If the association is found to be unlawful in terms of its objective, name or organisation, the authority will forbid the founding of the association in an official ruling (Bescheid).

 - If the check ends positively, the association may take up its activities; after a period of four-weeks or, as the case may be, an extended six-week period, or even before the expiration of this time period, when an explicit permission to take up the association’s activities has been issued through an official ruling (formation of the association), and the association is deemed a legal entity.

 The association authority will enter the relevant data of the new association in the local association register.
 These data are then available in the Central Association Register (ZVR).
 The extract from the association register provides information about the legal status of an association and its current representation.
 Extracts from the association register with up-to-date information, may be requested online (free of charge) or directly from the authority (subject to a fee).